biojppm/cmany/doc/reusing_arguments.rst

 ``cmany`` also allows you to permanently store its arguments in a ``cmany.yml`` file which should be placed alongside the project ``CMakeLists.txt``.
-This feature is under current development and should be used with care.
+This feature is under current development and is not ready.